MclPio/odinbook/README.md

 2. Turbo frames and streams for faster navigation
 3. Pagy gem for pagination and infinite scroll
 4. Devise and Google Oauth for authentication
+5. Figaro gem for environment variables, Faker gem for seeding,

 ## Requirements